axtk/axtk.github.io/translit.md

 - *ja*, *je*, *ju* are used word-initially, after vowels, after *ь* and *ʼ*;
 - Cyr. *ьо* &rarr; Lat. *io*: due to its pronunciation as [ʲo]; for consistency with *ia* [ʲa], *ie* [ʲe], *iu* [ʲu].

+## Stress mark

+There is a constant ambiguity in the use of the acute accent _́  in the writing systems employing the acute for other purposes or just having vowels with diacritical marks.
+This ambiguity seems to be easily resolvable with an underline as a stress mark proving, in fact, to be more suitable for this role.

+The underline as a stress mark
+- is immediately perceived as an emphasis mark;
+- doesn't conflict with most diacritics;
+- can be used to put a stress on a vowel sound represented by more than one letter (*Vanc<ins>ou</ins>ver*, *Montr<ins>eu</ins>x*) or on a whole stressed syllable;
+- fits for stressed syllabic consonants (like in the Czech river name *V<ins>l</ins>tava*);
+- fits for most writing systems, including consonantal abjads (like Arabic and Hebrew);
+- and being part of the markup doesn't introduce an extra character into the text.

 ## Background

 The transliteration system is fully described by the tables above.
 This section is a little step into the historical background of its features.